-- i) relates to low level and intermediate radioactive waste arising from Hunterston A and B only; and - ii) is consistent with the relevant the national policy and strategy for managing radioactive waste in Scotland: and - iii) includes adequate measures to mitigate adverse impacts on the environment, transport and public health
+- i) relates to low level and intermediate radioactive waste arising from Hunterston A and B only; and - ii) is consistent with the relevant national policy and strategy for managing radioactive waste in Scotland; and - iii) includes adequate measures to mitigate adverse impacts on the environment, transport and public health.

-There is a strong presumption against proposals for the storage and/or management of low level and intermediate level radioactive waste, arising from other nuclear installations in Scotland, within the nuclear licensed area unless the following exceptions are met:
+Proposals will not be supported for the storage and/or management of low level and intermediate level radioactive waste arising from other nuclear installations.